fasner-bitful/hoon-quick-reference/README.md

-a brother gotta hoon out on da street.
+<pre>a brother gotta hoon out on da street.

 and how he gonna hoon except he cheat?